mattdknapp/query-2-query/README.md

 ### The Options Object

+There are three fixed top level attributes available in the options object.

 #### `previusQuery`
-There are three fixed top level options available, the first of which is `previusQuery`.
 If provided `query2query-js` will start the generated query using `AND` instead of `WHERE` and will append it's results to the string supplied by the `previusQuery` attribute.

 #### `whiteList`
-The second option is `whiteList`.
 If `whiteList` is a truthy value any query string key that does not have a coresponding key in the `options` object will be ignored when the query is created.
 Whitelist has a default value of `true`.

 NOTE: _Always_ use `whiteList: true` for anything besides debugging/development as it would leave you open to SQL injection attacks otherwise.

 #### `sort`
-The third option is `sort`.
 This option is used to obtain the desired order of the generated query.
 If present `sort` should be an array of objects that have the following attributes:

 | attribute | description |
 |-----------|-------------|